United States

 B. Characteristics of the United States of America’s archival system and specific challenges

 During the Clinton administration it was decided to open and catalogue all Nazi-related administrative files in US agencies.
-The Nazi War Crimes and Japanese Imperial Government Records Interagency Working Group locates, identifies, inventories, and recommends for declassification, currently classified U.S. records relating to Nazi and Japanese Imperial Government war crimes.
+The Nazi War Crimes and Japanese Imperial Government Records Interagency Working Group (IWG) (https://www.archives.gov/iwg) locates, identifies, inventories, and recommends for declassification, currently classified U.S. records relating to Nazi and Japanese Imperial Government war crimes.
 Once declassified, these records are released to the American public.
-The group, consisting of high-level representatives from federal agencies and public members, was established by the Nazi War Crimes Disclosure Act and the Japanese Imperial Government Disclosure Act.
+The group, consisting of high-level representatives from federal agencies and members of the public, was established by the Nazi War Crimes Disclosure Act and the Japanese Imperial Government Disclosure Act.

-The Holocaust-Era Assets web pages provide a better understanding of the record holdings of the National Archives and Records Administration (NARA) relating to the looting, location, recovery, and reinstitution of Holocaust-Era assets.
+The Holocaust-Era Assets web pages (https://www.archives.gov/research/holocaust) provide a better understanding of NARA record holdings relating to the looting, location, recovery, and reinstitution of Holocaust-Era assets.
 Substantive research interest in Holocaust-Era Assets began in 1996 with various issues related to dormant Swiss bank accounts and gold looted by Nazi Germany.
-Within several years, interests expanded to include, among other things, looted cultural property (including books, archives, manuscripts, and Jewish communal property) artworks, unpaid and unclaimed insurance policies, and issues surrounding slave and forced labor.
+Within several years, interests expanded to include, among other things, looted cultural property (including artworks, books, archives, manuscripts, and Jewish communal property), unpaid and unclaimed insurance policies, and issues surrounding slave and forced labor.
 Furthermore, the website includes a link to the online publication of Holocaust-Era Assets.
-A Finding Aid to Records at the National Archives at College Park, Maryland which provides researchers with a extensive overview of all NARA records related to the topic.
+A Finding Aid to Records at the National Archives at College Park, Maryland which provides researchers with an extensive, ca. 1100 page, overview of all NARA records related to the topic (https:www.archives.gov/research/holocaust/finding-aid).

 C. EHRI identification and description results on the United States of America